What is empty?

 - nontoxic buffers, salts

 Ensure that these containers are empty and dry, with no chemical residue, keeping in mind that they will be hand sorted by recycling employees.
 Remove and discard caps, deface labels, and place the containers in the appropriate toter or dumpster at your building's loading dock.
 Please do not use the public area or classroom/conference room cans and bottles receptacles.
 Finally, as with food and drink containers, only certain types of empty containers are recyclable at this time:

 - all plastic bottles and tubs (no hard plastics such as lids, vials and trays)

 - all glass containers except Pyrex (lab glass) and bottles with anti-shatter coating

 - all metal containers except for aerosol cans (these are managed as "hazardous waste" if still pressurized, marked "empty" and placed in the trash if not)

 If needed, dry the empty container in a well ventilated area.
-Use a fume hood if you have one, or else find an area away from where people are working.
+Use a fume hood if you have one or else find an area away from where people are working.
 Deface the container and place it next to your lab trash, or dispose of it in your building's garbage dumpster.
-Leave lids and caps off.